SELECT DISTINCT RTRIM(objs.NAME)

 SQL Server 2005 and SQL Server 2008

-If working with Microsoft SQL Server 2005 or SQL Server 2008, the above query can be simplified as follows:
+If working with Microsoft SQL Server 2005 or above, the query can be simplified as follows:

 Until next post!